sanjanabukka/Exploratory-Data-Analysis/README.md

 2️⃣ Offer discounts to weekend visitors to entice weekend sales, as well as to returning visitors.

 3️⃣ **Improve mobile accessibility to the website.** Data shows most users access through desktop, which can indicate that the website does not work as well on mobile.

-## Project set up and how-to guides
-For detailed guides to the project, please refer to the [Github Wiki](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/wiki).
-These guides include installation instructions, how to use the repository and details on the dataset.

 ## Improvements and next steps
 - YoY growth analysis (in number of sales).